yochaigal/cairn/wip/backgrounds/bonescribe.md

 # Bonescribe

-> A silent shepherd to the departed, etching the last whispers of the dead into cold, unyielding earth.
+> A shepherd to the departed, etching the last whispers of the dead into cold, unyielding earth.
 To fully celebrate the gift of life, we must honor its finale as well.

 ## Names
 Rook, Ebon, Moro, Yew, Pall, Leth, Nix, Sable, Vesper, Rune